FriendsOfMDT/PSD/Documentation/PowerShell Deployment - PSD Wizard Guide.md

 ## About the wizard

 The structure of the wizard was written to be modular as well as include controllable features like the original MDT wizard had.
-However the wizard is not using XAML format instead of HTA (HTML) format.
+However the wizard is using XAML format instead of HTA (HTML) format.
 You can read more about it here: [XAML Overview](https://learn.microsoft.com/en-us/windows/uwp/xaml-platform/xaml-overview).

 The wizard also uses the same xml definitions as the original; however there are additional xml files that control the themes, languages, and pages.
 For further details review the structure section